xlevine/Crop/README.md

 This projects aims to map crops being grown in the USA based on (1) the USDA inventory of crop area, (2) a MODIS vegetation map.

-to plot land cover type in a county, follow the following recipe:
+To plot land cover type in a county, follow the following recipe:

 open a Python3 prompt